dpopchev/linux-bash/README.md

 # linux-bash

-Configurations for bash, easy to migrate.
+Configuration to distribute for `bash`.

 ## Quickstart